How do we account for biodiversity?

 This balancing of trade-offs requires an understanding of how to measure biodiversity impacts, and how to balance biodiversity improvements with the social and economic welfare of people affected by them.
 This will help to enable landscape-scale planning that supports both biodiversity and local communities.
-This Sprint is addressing these questions by exploring four key elements: biodiversity, social welfare, spatial modelling, and scenarios for development.
+This Sprint addressed these questions by exploring four key elements: biodiversity, social welfare, spatial modelling, and scenarios for development.

-The Sprint focuses on the Bernwood, Otmoor, and Ray region as a case study site.
+The Sprint focused on the Bernwood, Otmoor, and Ray region as a case study site.
 The project area spans the Buckinghamshire, Oxfordshire border and is approximately 300km2.
 It is a landscape where nationally important economic development is taking place, putting the region’s habitats and wildlife at risk.
 The area project sits entirely within the OxCam Arc for growth and development and holds strong options for further (large scale) habitat improvement.

-This Sprint supports an integrated approach to renewing and restoring nature in a socially just way, in the context of economic development activities, working directly with HM Treasury and the Department for Environment, Food and Rural Affairs.
+This Sprint supported an integrated approach to renewing and restoring nature in a socially just way, in the context of economic development activities, working directly with HM Treasury and the Department for Environment, Food and Rural Affairs.

 Why this Sprint?
-Why now?

 From the Environment Act 2021 to individual commitments made at COP26 in Glasgow, the UK government and businesses are making big commitments to restore and protect nature.
 A large part of these commitments involves delivering ‘biodiversity net gain’ (BNG) and setting targets to ensure the recovery of Britain’s wildlife species (including the rare bats, birds and butterflies found in our field site).
-Our Sprint is improving our understanding of how to deliver BNG, while respecting local perspectives and enhancing their opportunities to benefit from nature.
+Our Sprint improved our understanding of how to deliver BNG, while respecting local perspectives and enhancing their opportunities to benefit from nature.